Redpen AI | Privacy Notice

 Contract – We need to use your data to fulfil a contract you have with us.
 Alternatively, it's necessary to use your data because we have asked you to, or you have taken yourself, specific steps before entering that contract.

-Vital Interests – Processing your data is necessary to protect your vital interests or of another person.
+Vital Interests – Processing your data is necessary to protect your vital interests or those of another person.
 For example, to prevent you from serious physical harm.

 Public Task – Using your data is necessary for the performance of a task carried out in the public interest, or because it is covered by a task set out in law, for example, for a statutory function.